 Car parking for this event will be based at Takeroo Campsite which is about a 5 minute drive from the event area.
 The nearest post code for this is WS15 2UA.

 Once in the Cannock Chase area you can follow our signs.
 There will be no charge for parking.

 For more information on how to get there visit http://www.forestry.gov.uk/forestry/infd-8jhhah

 Please arrive 30 minutes before the start.
 You will need your running number that will be sent to you in the post prior to your event.

 Before the race starts there will be a short warm up and safety briefing.

 This route is predominantly through uneven, winding forest paths with lots of exposed tree roots so strong, supportive running shoes are essential.
 There are some hills which can get wet and muddy so trail shoes will help if you have them.

-Please make sure you bring spare layers for the cold November weather and dress appropriately for the conditions.
+Please make sure you bring spare layers for the cold autumn weather and dress appropriately for the conditions.

 The race will be chip timed using ResultsBase.

-The timing chip is a blue loop that attaches to one of your trainers and will be sent out to entrants the week before the event.
+The timing chip is a blue loop that attaches to one of your trainers and will be sent out to entrants before the event.